Oridi24/Portafolio-visual/README.md

 # *Virtual Portfolio*

 *Welcome to my **Virtual Portfolio**!
-This project was designed to showcase my work in **predictive analytics, data-driven solutions, and AI projects** in a clear and interactive way.*
+This portfolio was created to showcase my work in **predictive analytics, data-driven solutions, and AI,** but also to give a glimpse of who I am as a professional and person.
+It’s not just a collection of projects: it’s a space where I combine technical rigor, business thinking, and a touch of curiosity and humor.*

 ---